}

 How to Scan a QR Code on iPhone

 Open your Camera app and point it at the QR code.
 A banner appears at the top of the screen.
 Tap it.
 That's it.
-Apple added native QR scanning in iOS 11 (September 2017), so every iPhone from the 5s onward supports it out of the box.
+Apple added native QR scanning in iOS 11 (September 2017), so every iPhone from the 5s onward supports this.

 1. Open the Camera app (the default one, not a third-party camera).